bahrus/pdpu/README.md

 The question becomes how much information can be stored as attribute / tag data?

-Another other approach that makes sense to me, based on this line of reasoning -- generating [UI's based on JSON data](https://www.webcomponents.org/element/json-form-custom-element).
+A different approach that makes sense to me, based on this line of reasoning -- generating [UI's based on JSON data](https://www.webcomponents.org/element/json-form-custom-element).

 An intriguing third option is to use directives instead of web components.
-This has the most merit if you aren't conext switching between literal tags and difficult to digest JavaScript expressions.
+This has the most merit if you aren't constantly context switching between literal tags and difficult to digest JavaScript expressions.
 But that isn't always the case.
 A nickle here, a dime there, soon you are talking 65 cents!

 \</grain-of-salt\>